 When we left we were surprised to have been charged for breakfast as we had booked room only and had not eaten in the mornings.
 The hotel did, however, refund our money when we pointed this out.
 I would advise anyone planning a stay to check their bill carefully.

 Nestled on the beach, this Saint-Malo hotel is within 2 mi (3 km) of Grande Plage, St. Malo Citadel, and St. Vincent …More

-Located in Saint-Malo, this beachfront hotel is in the historical district and within a 15-minute walk of Le Grand Large and …More
+With direct access to the beach, this Saint-Malo hotel is in the historical district and within a 10-minute walk of Le Grand …More

 You get what you pay for.
 I appreciated the independence of this property.
 I did not need to check in with staff ever, nor did I need to deal with cleaning people.
 I was travelling for business, finishing up with 2 days of personal time.
 Fair distance from any sightseeing in Rennes if you are travelling by foot, which I was.
 In 3 days I walked over 50km sightseeing and taking photos.
 Very close to some shopping at departments stores, and groceries.
 Everything is basically closed on Sunday, unless you plan ahead and get up in the morning to get what you need.
 I arrived late Saturday night.
 The keyless entry and retrieval of room keys was easy to work with.
 My room was basic.
 A slightly uncomfortable bed; a shower that has seen cleaner days; poor water pressure.
 But there is a small kitchenette, laundry facilities, a vending machine...